 The Group has entered into commercial property leases on its investment property portfolio.
-These leases do not provide for an option to purchase or transfer ownership of the property at the end of the lease and the related lease terms do not approximate the EUL of the assets being leased.
-The Group has determined that it retains all significant risks and rewards of ownership of these properties which are leased out on operating leases.
+Based on the evaluation of the terms and conditions of the arrangements, the Group has determined that it retains all significant risks and rewards of ownership of these properties.
+In determining significant risks and benefits of ownership, the Group considered, among others, the following: these leases do not provide for an option to purchase or transfer ownership of the property at the end of the lease and the related lease terms do not approximate the EUL of the assets being leased.
+Accordingly, the Group accounted for the lease agreements as operating leases.

 f.
-Distinction between investment properties and owner-occupied properties The Group determines whether a property qualifies as an investment property.
-In making its judgment, the Group considers whether the property generates cash flows largely independent of the other assets held by an entity.
+Distinction between investment properties and owner-occupied properties

+The Group determines whether a property qualifies as an investment property.
+In making its judgment, the Group considers whether the property is not occupied substantially for use by, or in operations of the Group, nor for sale in the ordinary course of business, but are held primarily to earn rental income and capital appreciation.
 Owner-occupied properties generate cash flows that are attributable not only to the property but also to the other assets used in the production or supply process.

 Some properties comprise a portion that is held to earn rentals or for capital appreciation and another portion that is held for use in the production or supply of goods or services or for administrative purposes.
 If these portions cannot be sold separately, the property is accounted for as an investment property, only if an insignificant portion is held for use in the production or supply of goods or services or for administrative purposes.
 Judgment is applied in determining whether ancillary services are so significant that a property does not qualify as an investment property.
 The Group considers each property separately in making its judgment.